-- (c)(1) Intangible Property.
+(c)(1) Intangible Property.
 The summons to show cause why property should not be deposited in court issued pursuant to Supplemental Rule C(3)(c) shall direct the person having control of intangible property to show cause no later than seven days after service why the intangible property should not be delivered to the court to abide the judgment.
 A judicial officer for good cause shown may lengthen or shorten the time.
 Service of the warrant has the effect of arresting the intangible property and bringing it within the control of the court.
 Service of the summons to show cause requires a garnishee wishing to retain possession of the property to establish grounds for doing so, including specification of the measures taken to segregate and safeguard the intangible property arrested.
-The person who is served may, upon order of the court, deliver or pay over to the person on whose behalf the warrant was served or to the clerk of the court the intangible property proceeded against to the extent sufficient to satisfythe plaintiff's claim.
-If such delivery or payment is made, the person served is excused from the duty to show cause.
-The person asserting any ownership interest in the property or a right of possession may show cause as provided in Supplemental Rule C(6)(a) why the property should not be delivered to the court. - (c)(2) Publication of Notice of Action and Arrest.
+The person who is served may, upon order of the court the intangible property proceeded against to the extent sufficient to satisfy the plaintiff's claim.
+If such delivery or payment is made, the person served is excused from the duty to show cause as provided in Supplemental Rule C(6)(a) why the property should not be delivered to the court.

+(c)(2) Publication of Notice of Action and Arrest.
 The notice required by Rule C(4) shall be published at least once in a newspaper named in LAR (g)(2), and plaintiff's attorney shall file with the clerk a copy of the notice as it was published.
-The notice shall contain: - (A) The court, title, and number of the action; - (B) The date of the arrest; - (C) The identity of the property arrested; - (D) The name, address, and telephone number of the attorney for plaintiff; - (E) A statement that a person asserting any ownership interest in the property or a right of possession pursuant to Supplemental Rule C(6) must file a statement of such interest with the clerk and serve it on the attorney for plaintiff within fourteen days after publication; - (F) A statement that an answer to the complaint must be filed and served within twentyone days after filing the statement of ownership interest in the property or right of possession, and that otherwise, default may be entered and condemnation ordered; - (G) A statement that applications for intervention under Federal Rule 24 by persons asserting maritime liens or other interests shall be filed within thirty days after publication; and - (H) The name, address, and telephone number of the Marshal, keeper, or substitute custodian.
+The notice shall contain:

+- (A) The court, title, and number of the action; - (B) The date of the arrest; - (C) The identity of the property arrested; - (D) The name, address, and telephone number of the attorney for plaintiff; - (E) A statement that a person asserting any ownership interest in the property or a right of possession pursuant to Supplemental Rule C(6) must file a statement of such interest with the clerk and serve it on the attorney for plaintiff within fourteen days after publication; - (F) A statement that an answer to the complaint must be filed and served within twentyone days after filing the statement of ownership interest in the property or right of possession, and that otherwise, default may be entered and condemnation ordered; - (G) A statement that applications for intervention under Federal Rule 24 by persons asserting maritime liens or other interests shall be filed within thirty days after publication; and - (H) The name, address, and telephone number of the Marshal, keeper, or substitute custodian.